Robotic Radical Prostatectomy

 Learn more about Cleveland Clinic’s nationally top-ranked urology program.

-Robotic-assisted surgery, a type of minimally invasive surgery (MIS), uses surgical robotic equipment, which imitates surgical movements.
-MIS procedures allow surgeons to operate through small ports rather than large incisions, resulting in shorter recovery times, fewer complications and reduced hospital stays.
+Robotic radical prostatectomy is a type of minimally invasive surgery which uses surgical robotic equipment to remove the entire prostate.
+The robotic laparoscopic technique allows surgeons to operate through small ports rather than large incisions, resulting in shorter recovery times, fewer complications and reduced hospital stays.
 Surgical robotics combines minimally invasive techniques with highly advanced clinical technology.

-How does the new robotic technology assist the surgeon?
+How does new robotic technology assist the surgeon during radical prostatectomy?

 The three-dimensional vision system magnifies the surgical field up to 15 times and improves the ability of the surgeon to recognize and control small blood vessels, thereby reducing blood loss.
 Because of robotic technology, surgeons are able to perform minimally invasive procedures with more precision.
 Robotic arms remain steady at all times and robotic wrists make it easier for surgeons to manipulate tissue and work from all kinds of angles - positions surgeons would have difficulty reaching otherwise.

 Why Would Someone Need a Robotic Radical Prostatectomy?

 Majority of people with prostate cancer are candidates for robotic surgery, however you and your surgeon will be able to determine what course of prostate treatment is right for you.
 Typically, best results from robotic radical prostatectomy occur if performed when your prostate cancer is in state T1 or T2 (meaning that it is confined to your prostate).
 However, there is no cut-off, and many patients do have improved outcomes even in later cancer stages as a result of the procedure.